ThomasWorkOnline/Quark/README.md

 <ins>**5.
 Handling window size**</ins>

-So far, we've created our camera using the default constructor;
+So far, we've created our camera using the SetOrthographic() method;
-This default initialization sets the projection matrix to a [-1, 1] orthographic projection.
+This initialization sets the projection matrix to a [-size/2, size/2] sized orthographic projection.
 This doesn't give us the result we wan't since we don't take into consideration the screen aspect ratio.
 Let's fix this: